Pascal's Triangle Revisited: Reviews

 The episode received generally positive reviews from critics.
 Jonah Krakow of IGN gave the episode 8.8 out of 10, denoting a "great" episode.
 He noted that the episode "had a lot going for it, especially for those of us who have followed along for the entire season.
-Between the three hefty storylines, (four, if you count Senor Chang's beef with Professor Duncan), there were dozens of references to earlier episodes of Community, which was an amusing nod".
+Between the three hefty storylines, (four, if you count Senor Chang's beef with Dr Duncan), there were dozens of references to earlier episodes of Community, which was an amusing nod".
 He also thought the kiss between Jeff and Annie "was a nice twist on the overused love triangle storyline."
 Alan Sepinwall of Uproxx remarked that with the previous episode also feeling like a finale, "maybe [Dan Harmon] felt like a show that’s so self-aware about its place as a TV show couldn’t accommodate all of its finale ideas into just one episode."
 He thought "the self-awareness got in the way of the comedy" and was initially disheartened when the episode seemed to be building around the Jeff-Britta relationship, but he enjoyed the ending and remarked, "there is a lot of comic mileage to be had here, whether that kiss leads to more right away or not."
 Writing for Paste, Sean Gandert gave the episode an 8.4; he noted that "the episode’s real Big Change is that Jeff and Annie are now together and it’s a match that, while perhaps less immediately obvious than the Jeff/Britta thing, is a lot more enjoyable for everyone watching the show."
 He also remarked that "the episode still spent a fair amount of time with the other men in the cast and working out their issues" and that Troy moving in with Pierce was "a nice set-up for next season."